 (Debuted #88, Peaked #53, 7 Weeks on chart)

 Despite the song's poor showing on the Hot 100, it was a solid R&B hit, reaching #5 on that chart.
 It really deserved to be a bigger pop hit, as it featured great vocal interplay and harmony, as well as great orchestration.
-It was as well-crafted as many of the era's Philly Soul hits (even though The Dramatics themselves were from Detroit) and could have fit seamlessly into the same playlist as "The Love I Lost" or "Could it Be I'm Falling in Love."
+It was as well-crafted as many of the era's Philly Soul hits (even though The Dramatics themselves were from Detroit) and could have fit seamlessly into the same playlist as "The Love I Lost

 Bobby "Boris" Pickett and the Crypt-Kickers - "The Monster Mash"